These brain food recipes feature ingredients that supply your brain with essential nutrients most diets lack. Now you can make any meal brain-healthy.

 Soup may be the most versatile food.

-You can eat it hot or cold and there are soups for every occasion — main course, appetizer, even dessert.
+You can eat it hot or cold and there are soups for every occasion — main course, appetizer, and even dessert.

 If you aren’t much of a cook, making soup is foolproof since it’s hard to burn. 🙄